forseti-security/forseti-security/_faq/installation_and_deployment/run-forseti-without-org-access.md

-Although Forseti is designed to install and run out-of-the box with complete org access, it is possible to install Forseti without being an org admin and then manually give Forseti the permissions to audit specific projects.
-These projects must be standalone and not under any folders.
+Although Forseti is designed to install and run out-of-the box with complete org access, it is possible to install Forseti without being an org admin and then manually give Forseti the permissions to inventory and audit specific projects.
+These projects must be standalone and can not be under folders.

 1. User is not org admin, nor has access to an org admin to give org access to Froseti.